 Head of the department: Dr. Thomas Gerz

-the set-up of expert systems for aviation to detecting and predicting wake vortices, thunderstorms and winter weather.
+- composition, test and integration of expert systems for aviation to analyse and predict wake vortices, turbulence, thunderstorms, and winter weather situations,

 - highly accurate simulations of wake vortices and condensation trails,

 - interaction of gravity waves, turbulence and mean flow in the mesosphere, and

 - dynamics of the atmospheric boundary-layer flow for the usage of wind as an energy source.